 This work package focuses on the assessment of competences within the ePortfolio in the context of GP training.
 Last summer, we investigated with three focus groups how competence assessment proceeds within general practitioner training.
 This showed that competence assessment at the workplace is part of the daily life of a general practitioner in training.

 We also looked at how the ePortfolio can support and facilitate assessment in practice.
-The results of that study are ready for publication and will be presented on ICME 2021.
+The results of that study are ready for publication and was presented on ICME 2021.
 You can read the abstract here.

 A Delphi study was also carried out to validate the CanMEDS core competencies within the GP training.
 The aim was to arrive at a generic and workable competence framework together with work package 6.
 Due to COVID19 and the pressure in primary care, this study has not yet been completed.